dan-osull/rob/README.md

 7. Run the same command without `--dry-run` to move data:

         rob add "C:\Program Files\Epic Games\GTAV"

+   It may take a while to copy data.
+It depends on the size of the folder and the speed of your drives.

 8. Done!
 The game data is now stored in a subfolder of your `rob` library.
 The original path is a symlink and continues to work.